rssnyder/discord-stock-ticker/README.md

 You can optionally give your bot "change nickname" permissions to get around discord's limit on changing names only twice per two hours.
 Then you can set a custom amount of time between price updates (in seconds):

+You must also make sure your bot has `Change Nickname` permissions to your server.

 ```
 export SET_NICKNAME=1
 export FREQUENCY=3